ksylvan/RaspberryPiSetup/README.md

 cable plugged into the device (or only intend to use it on Wireless only), the boot process will have to time out before going on.

+In any case, all of this network file setup and network restarts take time.

-So, in order to create a truly headless server, I did a few things:
+So, in order to create a truly headless server that boots fast, I did a few things:

 1. Remove /boot/headless